Bartlesville Radio » News » Candidates Vie for Bartlesville School Board Seat

 Continuing on the track that BPS is currently taking to become a destination district for teachers and students of parents that may come to take jobs in Bartlesville is in Bilger's sight.
 Bilger said COVID-19 has left everyone with issues, and the district has hills to climb and hurdles to get over.
 However, Bilger would challenge the audience to check the track records of the two candidates before them and ask which one has the better record as a problem solver.

-Pictured: Challenger Jonathan Bolding expresses concerns regarding what he believes to be a decline in the Bartlesville Public Schools system's classrooms.
+Pictured right: Challenger Jonathan Bolding expresses concerns regarding what he believes to be a decline in the Bartlesville Public Schools system's classrooms.
+Bilger retorted Bolding's claims and asked where the information was coming from as there had not been assessments (specifically with reading proficiencies) in two years due to the pandemic.

 The forum is one of a series of public discussions and panels that PEAK has organized since 2017 to help parents and other community members to better understand the issues facing public schools and how they can be addressed.